 From November 21, 2007, the date we commenced operations, through December 31, 2007, our Manager earned base management fees of approximately \$1.2 million, no incentive fees, and expense reimbursements of approximately \$719 thousand.
 At June 30, 2008, quarterly base management fees in the amount of \$2.2 million were accrued and payable to our Manager and no incentive fees had accrued.
 Currently, our Manager has waived its right to require us to pay our pro rata portion of rent, telephone, utilities, office furniture, equipment, machinery and other office, internal and overhead expenses of our Manager and its affiliates required for our operations.
+On

-In October 2008, we and FIDAC amended our management agreement to reduce the base management fee from 1.75% per annum to 1.50% per annum of our stockholders' equity and eliminate the incentive fees previously provided for in the management agreement.
+October 13, 2008, we and FIDAC amended our management agreement to reduce the base management fee from 1.75% per annum to 1.50% per annum of our stockholders' equity and provide that the incentive fees may be paid in cash or shares of our common stock, at the election of our board of directors.